How do you remove all hyperlinks in a Word document at once? Here are three ways that you can do it.

 Step 1: Open the Word 2016 document.
 Click the File tab on the ribbon, and then click the Options on the backstage view.

-Step 2: After the Word Options dialog opens, click the Proofing on the left-side pane, and then click the AutoCorrect Options button on the right-side pane.
+Step 2: After the Word Options dialog opens, click the Proofing on the left-side pane and then click the AutoCorrect Options button on the right-side pane.

-Step 3: After AutoCorrect dialog opens, select the AutoFormat As You Type tab, remove the checkbox besides Internet and network paths with hyperlinks, then click OK and click OK again.
+Step 3: After AutoCorrect dialog opens, select the AutoFormat As You Type tab, remove the checkbox beside Internet and network paths with hyperlinks, then click OK and click OK again.
 This will stop Word from creating hyperlinks as you type internet addresses in the Word document, but this won’t remove the already existing hyperlinks.

 Option 3: Remove hyperlinks in Word document using Paste Options

 If you copy a web address, click the Paste button and then select Paste Special.
-In the Paste Special dialog, select the Paste link option, select Unformatted Text from the box, and click OK.
+In the Paste Special dialog, select the Paste link option, choose Unformatted Text from the box, and click OK.
 This will paste the web address without its hyperlink.